spapas/spapas.github.io/content/django-rest-auth-tokens.rst

         }
     }

-If this ajax call returns ok (``done`` part) we just add the ``Ok`` to a green label else if there's an error (``fail`` part) we add the response text and status to a red label.
-You can try clicking the button and you see that only if you've logged in you will succeed in this call.
+If this ajax call returns without errors (the ``done`` part of the ajax call) we just add the ``data`` to a green label else if there's an error (``fail`` part) we add the response text and status to a red label.
+You can try clicking the buttons and you see that only if you've logged in you will succeed in this call.
+Also, notice that both GET and POST requests work normally without the need to also include a csrf token (I hope you understand why by now).

 Let's now take a look at the ``#loginOkbutton`` click handler (inside the modal):